 This situation is problematic for both migrants and for the United States government.
 It is problematic for migrants because it means that their attempts and illegal immigration are far less likely to be successful.
 It is problematic for the U.S. government because it means that it will have to spend far more money on increasing border security, and on ICE raids and the deportation process.

 Legal immigration is a good option for many migrants who wish to live in the United States.
-However, legal immigration is viewed to be highly complex and exclusive.
+However, immigration law is viewed to be highly complex and exclusive.
 The application process can take a lot of time and can be expensive for migrants who are poor and desperate.
 Also, legal immigration highly favors employees of companies who want them in the United States and direct family members of people who are already United States citizens.

 Applying for asylum is an option for many immigrants, once they are on U.S. soil.
 However, in order to get approved for asylum, a candidate must be able to prove that they will face certain persecution if they return home.
 Up to 60 percent of migrants who apply for asylum are rejected and sent back home.